gitconsensus/legacy_organizer.gitconsensus.com/index.md

 Of course, putting individual rules for every repository can be rather burdensome.
 Another option is to define option groups- you can even extend existing option groups (like `default`) and make only the changes you need.

-In this example we keep the default repository settings but add a new set, `production`, which requires code reviews before pull requests get merged into the master branch.
+In this example we keep the default repository settings but add a new set, `production`, which requires code reviews before pull requests get merged into the main branch.

 ```yaml
 repositories: